Probate Q&A Series

 Creating a Testamentary Trust

 A testamentary trust springs to life when your will enters probate.
 You name a trustee to manage assets for your child until a specified age or milestone.
 You spell out how to invest funds and when distributions may occur.
 For example, you might release half of the trust at age 18 and the remainder at age 25.
-Under the North Carolina Uniform Trust Code, § 36C-4-405, a parent may direct distribution to a testamentary trust for a minor’s benefit.
+Under the North Carolina Uniform Trust Code, § 36C-4-405, a trust may be created for the benefit of a minor.

 How the Court and Trustee Work Together

-Once your will goes through probate, the court appoints the guardian you named, unless it finds a serious reason not to.
-The court also oversees the trust and the trustee’s actions.
-The trustee must file periodic accountings.
+Once your will goes through probate, the clerk of superior court may issue letters of guardianship to the guardian you named, unless it finds a reason not to.
+The court does not automatically oversee the trust or the trustee’s actions.
+The trustee’s duties and any required accountings depend on the terms of the trust and applicable law.
 A guardian focuses on personal care, while a trustee manages money.
 This separation protects assets and ensures decisions remain in the child’s best interests.

 2. Key Steps to Ensure Proper Guardianship and Asset Management